 Going on the transplant waiting list

-Find out how to join the liver transplant waiting list
+Find out how to join the pancreas transplant waiting list

-- You will need to go on the transplant waiting list to receive a liver from a deceased donor
+- You will need to go on the transplant waiting list to receive an organ from a deceased donor

 - Offers can come through at any time, so make sure your mobile phone is always on